kozeig/kozeig/README.md

 ## License

-Lüt is released under the MIT License.
+Kozeig is released under the MIT License.
 See the LICENSE file for details.

 ## Acknowledgments

-Lüt was inspired by languages like Python, Lua, and Rust, with a goal of creating a simple, fun language for learning and experimenting.
+Kozeig was inspired by languages like Python, Lua, and Rust, with a goal of creating a simple, fun language for learning and experimenting.

 ---

-Happy coding with Lüt!
+Happy coding with Kozeig!